onooinc-code/SoulyCorev2/PROJECT_GUIDE.md

 ## 1. Project Vision: The Total Recall Companion

-**HedraCore** is a next-generation, AI-powered assistant built for a single power user.
+**SoulyCore** is a next-generation, AI-powered assistant built for a single power user.
 Its foundational principle is a persistent, intelligent, and multi-faceted memory.
 It functions as a true **Total Recall Companion**, actively learning from every interaction to become an indispensable partner for managing complex information and executing sophisticated workflows through a secure, cloud-native, and highly configurable platform.

 ---

 ## 2. System Architecture

-HedraCore uses a modern, server-centric architecture where the frontend UI acts as a client to a powerful backend Core Engine.
+SoulyCore uses a modern, server-centric architecture where the frontend UI acts as a client to a powerful backend Core Engine.
 This ensures a clean separation of concerns and enhances security.

 ```mermaid
 graph TD